kyma-project/kyma/docs/application-connector/08-05-trigger-lambda-with-event.md

 type: Tutorials
 ---

-This guide shows how to create a simple lambda function and trigger it with an event.
+To create a simple lambda function and trigger it with an event, you must first register a service using metadata service in Application Connector.
+This service then exposes the event that triggers the lambda.
+You must create a Service Instance which produces the event to enable this event in the Namespace.
+Follow this guide to learn how to do it.

 ## Prerequisites

 - An Application (App) bound to the `production` Namespace
 - Client certificates generated for the connected App.

+>**NOTE:** To see how to create an Application, follow [this](https://kyma-project.io/docs/components/application-connector#tutorials-create-a-new-application) tutorial.
+>To get the client certificate, see [this](https://kyma-project.io/docs/components/application-connector#tutorials-get-the-client-certificate) tutorial.
+>To learn how to bind an Application to a Namespace, see [this](https://kyma-project.io/docs/components/application-connector#tutorials-bind-an-application-to-a-namespace) tutorial.

 ## Steps

-1. Register a service with the following specification to the desired App.
+1. Use this example request body with defined AsyncAPI specification to register a service to the desired Application:

    >**NOTE:** See [this](#tutorials-get-the-client-certificate) tutorial to learn how to register a service.